22.3. Remote Repositories¶

 After they create a new feature, it is time to make a commit.
 When working with a remote repo, the commit process includes five steps:

 The fourth step uses the new command

-main is the name of the branch that the commit goes to.
+main is the name of the branch that receives the

 What is the new command for making a commit to a remote repository?